Ina Sonnen

 Alumni

-Esther Liefting, Master student 2022-2023
+Esther Liefting, Master student 2022-2023, now in science communication

-Mariska Dijkers, Master student 2022
+Mariska Dijkers, Master student 2022, now PhD student at Hubrecht Institute

-Tjerk Swinkels, Master student 2020-2021
+Tjerk Swinkels, Master student 2020-2021, now PhD student

 Joost Wijnakker, Master student 2020-2021, now PhD student at Hubrecht Institute

-Joris Geigenmüller, Master student 2019-2020, now Master student at University of Amsterdam
+Joris Geigenmüller, Master student 2019-2020, now PhD student

 Tahmina Fariaby, Master student 2019, now PhD student at Leiden University